StPaulStylee/100DaysOfCode/README.md

 I completed reading the chapter on TypeScript.
 ### Thoughts:
 Damn, that was way longer than I realized, I was hoping to be back into Angular tonight.
 That all good though...
 Reading the chapter was a good refresher in ES6 and cool because TypeScript has a lot of similarties to Java, which lowers my barriers to entry.
 Excited to get back into Angular components tomorrow!

+# Day 72, February 19th, 2018
+### What I did:
+Oh man, I FINALLY ACTUALLY FINISHED my TypeScript study.
+The chapter never ended and was complicated, so I took the opporunity to study a few different resources.
+### Thoughts
+TypeScript is a whole new world.
+I am excited to get back into building as it seemed to get a bit too academic for my liking.
+Putting it's features to work by building some things will certainly help make sense of everything.